 Try to play with the code, and see if you can understand what it does.

 Below are the plots.
-On the left side is the "continous value, continous time" emulation, on the right side "discrete time, continous value".
+On the left side is the "continuous value, continuous time" emulation, on the right side "discrete time, continuous value".

 The top plots are the time domain, while the bottom plots is frequency domain.

-The FFT is complex, so that's why there are six sinusoid's bottom left.
-The "0 Hz" would be at x-axis index $4096 (2^{13}/2)$ .
+The FFT is complex, so that's why there are six sinusoids bottom left.
+The "0 Hz" would be at x-axis index 4096 ( $2^{13}/2$ ).

 The spectral copies can be seen bottom right.
-How many spectral copies, and the distance between them will depend on the sample rate (length of t\s\unit).
+How many spectral copies, and the distance between them will depend on the sample rate (length of $t_s\unit$ ).
 Try to play around with the code and see what happens.

-7.4.3 Aliasing, bandwidth and sample rate theory I want you to internalize that the spectral copies are real.
+11.4.3 Aliasing, bandwidth and sample rate theory

+I want you to internalize that the spectral copies are real.
 They are not some "mathematical construct" that we don't have to deal with.

 They are what happens when we sample a signal into discrete time.
-Imagine a signal with a band of interest as shown below in greeen.
+Imagine a signal with a band of interest as shown below in Green.
 We sample at $f_s$ .
-The pink and red unwanted signals do not dissapear after sampling, even though they are above the Nyquist frequency $(f_s/2)$ .
-They fold around $f_s/2$ , and in may appear in-band.
+The pink and red unwanted signals do not disappear after sampling, even though they are above the Nyquist frequency ( $f_s/2$ ).
+They fold around $f_s/2$ , and in may appear inband.
 That's why it's important to band limit analog signals before they are sampled.